 Postpartum recovery after birth can take anywhere from weeks to months.
 Allow your body the time it needs to fully recover.
-I’m sharing my postpartum recovery story and c-section recover tips that helped me in partnership with AdventHealth for Women.
+I’m sharing my postpartum recovery story and c-section recover tips that helped me.
+This post is sponsored by AdventHealth for Women.
 All thoughts and opinions are my own.

 Baby number three was nothing short of a blessing.
 From getting pregnant to his birth, everything about Trevor coming into our lives is special.
 For months I looked forward to welcoming my baby boy into the world and taking him home.
 Since he came unexpectedly we were a little less prepared than we wanted.
 Only experience can prepare you for what to expect after delivering a baby.